Learning in the Early Years

 Many of our children begin their journey with us below the expected level of development in all areas of learning.
 As a result, we prioritise the Prime Areas of learning throughout the Early Years Foundation Stage (EYFS) because they are imperative for building a foundation for igniting children’s curiosity and enthusiasm for learning, forming relationships and thriving.

-Our school is located within the most deprived wards in London, subsequently, the percentage of children from disadvantaged backgrounds is higher than national average.
+Our school is located within the most deprived wards in London, and subsequently, the percentage of children from disadvantaged backgrounds is higher than national average.
 Housing poses a significant challenge to many of our families, including a lack of permanence, poor living conditions and overcrowding.
 Many of our families have low to no income and have no recourse to public funds.
-Therefore our children often have limited resources at home and fewer opportunities to experience the wider world.
+Therefore, our children often have limited resources at home and fewer opportunities to experience the wider world.
 A lack of regular access to outdoor environments beyond our children’s school experiences is a common theme across our Tri-School.

 Our curriculum aims to ignite and embrace children’s interest, curiosity and imagination by providing a breadth of experiences to grow their cultural capital for success in the Early Years.
 Ultimately, children will possess the knowledge, skills and qualities of a successful learner to use throughout their lifetime.